shoeffner/mthesis/src/models_and_methods.md

 out what the needs for such an experiment are, Gaze is developed around a very simple API.
 Extendability is given by a modular design.
 Gaze builds around a multi-purpose data processing pipeline in which each steps performs a small task.
-It is taken great care to allow for simple extensions using custom steps (see @sec:writing-a-custom-pipeline-step).
+It is taken great care to allow for simple extensions using custom steps, for which instructions are provided in
+@sec:writing-a-custom-pipeline-step.
 One step towards easy extension is also making the source code available for free and as open source software.
 This way everyone can inspect it, reproduce the results of this thesis and extend Gaze, criticize it, modify it, or built upon it.
 These are the reasons